projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 own all devices and emulate a set of virtual devices for the User VM (POST_LAUNCHED_VM).
 This is the most popular ACPI resource model for virtualization, as shown in the picture below.
-ACRN currently uses device emulation plus some device passthrough for the User VM.
+ACRN uses device emulation plus some device passthrough for the User VM.

 .. figure:: images/dm-image52.png